Automattic/target-hdfs/README.md

 # target-hdfs

-A [Singer](https://singer.io) target that writes data to parquet files in HDFS.
-This target is based on [`target-parquet`] [targetparquet] and the code was adapted to generate parquet files and upload to HDFS using RPC.
+A [Singer](https://singer.io) target that writes data to avro files in HDFS.
+This target is based on [`target-parquet`] [targetparquet] and the code was adapted to generate avro files and upload to HDFS using RPC.

 ## How to use it

-`target-hdfs` works with a [Singer Tap] in order to move data ingested by the tap into parquet files and upload to HDFS.
+`target-hdfs` works with a [Singer Tap] in order to move data ingested by the tap into avro files and upload to HDFS.

 ### Install